ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-02-utsacyber-ctf-linux-2-writeup-eng.md

 ![pslist]({{site.url}}/assets/images/utsalinux2/pslist.png)

-Six processes is running.
+Six processes are running.
 We could be in container structure.
 We can analyze it with few commands.
 I will pick this one.
 ```cat /proc/<pid>/cgroup```